Love Walked In (film): Reception

 Dennis Schwartz gave the film a grade D.

 Roger Ebert gave the film 2 out of 4.

 Stephen Holden of the New York Times wrote: "Nothing in "Love Walked In" makes psychological or even economic sense.
 In one preposterous plot turn after another, the movie does awkward somersaults to try to drum up tension and generate heat."

 TWA Flight 800 Disaster

-On the evening of July 17, 1996, at 8:31 pm, the production was filming in the banquet hall of a Westhampton, NY beach club.
+On the evening of July 17, 1996, at 8:31 pm, the production was filming in the banquet hall of a Westhampton, New York, beach club.
 Camera and sound equipment were recording when TWA Flight 800 exploded directly south of the beach.
 Sounds of the blast were caught on sound recording equipment.
 Two blasts were heard by crew members.